Lemon and Asparagus (2007) by Galina Stepanoff-Dargery

 For a good, fairly light lunch, head uphill (Lisbon has lots of hills) to the casually modern Restaurante Flores (2 Praca Luis de Camões; 351-21 340 8222) attached to the Bairro Alto Hotel.
 Here Chef Henrique Sá Pessoa is showing himself one of the young innovators of Portuguese cuisine within a sleek modern dining room where we enjoyed cannelloni stuffed with shellfish and thinly sliced scallops, with which we drank a Vértice 2004 white wine from the Douro.
 Next came, unexpectedly--and unexpectedly good--a Thai salad with sliced seared beef and roasted peanuts, followed by a filet of grouper crusted with chorizo and potato, and sided with eggplant caviar and a tomato olive oil--nothing strained, just good flavors in harmony.
 The red wine was a Singularis Alentejo '03.
 For dessert there was lemongrass and raspberry crème brûlée.
 Flores carries a very up-to-date Portuguese wine list obviously chosen to show off modern viniculture at its best in the country.
 Prices for appetizers average $10, main courses $18, desserts $6.50.

-Some of the most experimental cooking in Lisbon right now is at Casino Lisboa, Parque das Nações; 214 667 700) below) aims to be Portugal’s answer to Spain’s Ferran Adrià, with dishes like scallops carpaccio with pomegranates and truffled vinaigrette, and the sleek new Casino in the Fausto Airoldi (chocolate-poached foie gras with salt and red wine.
+Some of the most experimental cooking in Lisbon right now is at Pragma (Casino Lisboa, Parque das Nações; 214 667 700) in the sleek new Casino in the Parque das Nações.
+Here Chef Fausto Airoldi (below) aims to be Portugal’s answer to Spain’s Ferran Adrià, with dishes like scallops carpaccio with pomegranates and truffled vinaigrette, and chocolate-poached foie gras with salt and red wine.
 Some of it works brilliantly, some limps.
 Among my favorite dishes that evening, in this strikingly modern, tall, back-lighted barrel-ceiling room with walls painted aluminum and deep red, with very spacious, well-set tables, seating, in total, just 46 people, were a blood pudding with bread cubes, carrot cakes, tomatoes, and fava beans, with crispy pig's tongue cut as a cookie shape.
 An intermezzo in the meal was a refreshing pineapple daiquiri shooter, and the main meat course a sautéed filet of fine venison with stewed vegetables--very, very delicious.
 The cheese course was taleggio and came with Madagascar pepper ice cream that somehow won me over, served with marinated cherries, followed by a dessert of almond puree in puff pastry, served with a Grandjo Late Harvest wine from the Douro.
 Menus here run about $70 for five courses, $82 for seven, and $95 for nine.

 Having just about gotten my appetite back after a bout of flu, I tore into the wonderful chicken here with knife, fork and fingers, and after a couple of bottles of cold Sagres beer all was right with the world again, and it cost all of about $15.
 By the way, if Bon Jardin is full, which is usually the case, there's a branch about twenty feet away on the other side of the street.